Can Large Language Models Identify Authorship?: Datasets

 \section{Datasets}

-We conduct experiments on two representative datasets to highlight the growing importance of user-generated content such as emails and social media posts.
+We choose two representative datasets to highlight the importance of user-generated content such as emails and social media posts.
 The first dataset is the Enron Email dataset, which consists of approximately half a million messages from senior Enron managers.
 This dataset offers insights into corporate communication, featuring long texts and a high variance in text-per-author \cite{klimt2004data_enron}.
 The second dataset is the Blog Authorship Attribution corpus \citet{schler2006data_blog}.
-This corpus includes blog articles from 2004 and earlier, collected from Blogger.com, comprising over 680,000 posts from more than 19,000 authors, averaging 35 posts per author.
+This corpus includes blog articles from 2004 and earlier, collected from Blogger.com, comprising over 680,000

+posts from more than 19,000 authors, averaging 35 posts per author.
 The texts in this dataset are relatively short, with an average length of 79 tokens for the top five authors.
-For data preprocessing, we remove duplicate texts and authors with fewer than two texts and use py3langid \footnote{https://github.com/adbar/py3langid} to filter out non-English texts.
+For data preprocessing, we remove duplicate texts and authors with fewer than two texts and filter out non-English texts.